 Line 6 HX Stomp

-It should be noted that early reviews talk about a limitation of 6 processing blocks and one signal chain only, which is expected considering the size.
+Early online product reviews talk about a limitation of 6 processing blocks and one signal chain only, which is expected considering the size.
 It should be enough for most applications though.

 Its form factor is way more compact.
 It does not have all the fanfare of its bigger brother, but carries a decent sized coloured LCD for your signal chain configuration and effects selection, and 3 capacitive foot-switches which can be configured to change effects, snapshots or entire patches.
 The navigation buttons look very similar to the Helix as well and while I wait to get one to do a proper review, it’s easy to see that this will feel very familiar for Helix family product users.